Inheritance Protection Trusts to Keep Assets in the Family

 We call this “multi-generational planning”.
 Whereas with a will your estate plan usually dies when you do, with an Inheritance Protection Trust (IPT) your wishes will go on for thirty, forty or even fifty or more years after you are gone, i.e., for two generations instead of just one.

 Keep in mind that, without an Inheritance Protection Trust, if your son or daughter dies, the entire inheritance you have left may go to a son-in-law or daughter-in-law who may later get remarried and share your hard earned assets with a complete stranger.
 Nevertheless, some clients would not want to disinherit their son-in-law or daughter-in-law.
-In such cases, the Inheritance Protection Trust, or a portion of it, may be set up to continue for your in-law's lifetime, providing them with the “income only” so that if they get remarried or end up in a nursing home, the assets are still protected and will still go to your grandchildren, after the son-in-law or daughter-in-law dies.
+In such cases, the Inheritance Protection Trust, or a portion of it, may be set up to continue for your in-law's lifetime, providing them with the “income only” so that if they get remarried or end up in a nursing home, the assets are still protected.
+On their death the remaining trust principal will then go to your grandchildren.